 Proceeding Time Publication of notice of election Not later than the fortieth day before the day of the close of the poll.
-Final day for delivery of nomination Not later than the twenty eighth day papers to returning officer before the day of the close of the poll.
-Publication of statement of nominated Not later than the twenty seventh day candidates before the day of the close of the poll.
-Final day for delivery of notices of Not later than twenty fifth day before withdrawals by candidates from the day of the close of the poll. election Notice of the poll Not later than the fifteenth day before the day of the close of the poll.
-Close of the poll By 5.00pm on the final day of the - election.
+Final day for delivery of nomination papers to returning officer Not later than the twenty eighth day before the day of the close of the poll.
+Publication of statement of nominated candidates Not later than the twenty seventh day before the day of the close of the poll.
+Final day for delivery of notices of withdrawals by candidates from election Not later than the twenty fifth day before the day of the close of the poll.
+Notice of the poll Not later than the fifteenth day before the day of the close of the poll.
+Close of the poll By 5.00pm on the final day of the election.